mattst/PasteAhead/README.md

 *PasteAhead* is a Sublime Text plugin which inserts the contents of the clipboard ahead of the cursor's position as opposed to behind it.
 Put another way, the cursor remains where it is and the pasted text is inserted in front of it.

-This is often useful and avoids the annoyance of pasting text and then having to repeatedly press keys, or reach for the mouse, to return the cursor back to the original paste insertion point, a tedious task familiar in advanced text editing.
+This is often useful and avoids the annoyance of pasting text and then having to repeatedly press keys, or reach for the mouse, to return the cursor back to the original paste insertion point, a tedious task familiar to coders.

 The plugin is fully compatible with multiple selections, seamlessly imitating the behaviour of the native Sublime Text `paste` command.